thibaut-neoledge/azure-docs.fr-fr/articles/cache/cache-dotnet-how-to-use-in-role.md

       <crashDump dumpLevel="Off" dumpStorageQuotaInMB="100" />
     </cacheDiagnostics>

-Une fois la configuration ajoutée, remplacez **[cache cluster role name]** par le nom du rôle qui héberge le cluster de cache.
+After the configuration is added, replace **[cache cluster role name]** with the name of the role that hosts the cache cluster.

->Si **[cache cluster role name]** n'est pas remplacé par le nom du rôle qui héberge le cluster de cache, une exception **TargetInvocationException** est retournée lors de l'accès au cache avec une exception interne **DatacacheException** avec le message « No such role exists ».
+>If **[cache cluster role name]** is not replaced with the name of the role that hosts the cache cluster, then a **TargetInvocationException** will be thrown when the cache is accessed with an inner **DatacacheException** with the message "No such role exists".

-Le package NuGet ajoute également un paramètre **ClientDiagnosticLevel** à la section **ConfigurationSettings** du rôle de client de cache dans ServiceConfiguration.cscfg.
-L'exemple suivant représente la section **WebRole1** d'un fichier ServiceConfiguration.cscfg, où **ClientDiagnosticLevel** a la valeur 1, ce qui correspond à la valeur par défaut de **ClientDiagnosticLevel**.
+The NuGet package also adds a **ClientDiagnosticLevel** setting to the **ConfigurationSettings** of the cache client role in ServiceConfiguration.cscfg.
+The following example is the **WebRole1** section from a ServiceConfiguration.cscfg file with a **ClientDiagnosticLevel** of 1, which is the default **ClientDiagnosticLevel**.

     <Role name="WebRole1">
       <Instances count="1" />